pekoto-zz/fightydot/README.md

 The game dates back to Roman times, and is mentioned in Ovid.

 ## Setup
 Open FightyDot.xcworkspace in Xcode.
-The project should build cleanly, but you need to setup your own Firebase config :)
+The project should build cleanly, but you need to set up your own Firebase config :)

 ### Firebase Setup (~5-10 minutes)
 The Firebase pods are included in the project, so you don't need to download them.